hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 burden of storage and manipulation, so both reasoning and communication are easier.

-But reference is only one aspect of language.
+Reference is only one aspect of language.
 <!-- Our brain, with its phylogenetic onion skin of drives of abilities, is
  fantastically elaborated in human culture. -->
 Our uniquely human drives and needs are expressed in *culture*.